derdoktor667/DShotRMT/README.md

 crc = (~(value ^ (value >> 4) ^ (value >> 8))) & 0x0F;
 ```

+...I have to rework the receiver part of the code.
+RX Frame encoding is weak.
 ---

 ## RMT on the ESP32